RHIT-CSSE/csse332/labs/wsl/index.md

 VSCode to the Ubuntu distribution, and some tips and tricks to access and manage your file.

+**Please make sure that you are running WSL2 and not WSL1.** If you still need to run WSL1 for another class, then you can easily specify which version of WSL you want for each virtual machine you run.

 # WSL2 installation

 If you do not have WSL2 and a Linux distribution already installed, Microsoft